Yuan0317/Yuan0317/README.md

 <br>

 </br>

-#### I’m currently learning Computer Programming at Algonquin College in Ottawa,Canada.🤖.
-I was a ScreenWriter in China 👀 and always open to new challenges 💻.
+- 🔭 I’m currently learning Computer Programming at Algonquin College in Ottawa,Canada
+- 👯 I’m looking to collaborate on interesting projects!
+- 🤔 I’m always open to new challenges.
+- 💬 Ask me about anything.
+- 📫 How to reach me: tang0256@algonquinlive.com
+- 😄 Pronouns: She/her
+- ⚡ Fun fact: I was a ScreenWriter in China,focus on romantic stories.

 <br>
 ### 7-days summary by wakatime